Home>Our Work>Prothonotary Warbler Partnership

 We encourage the community to help us add to this Ebird dataset and fill in the gaps in our watershed where the Prothonotary Warblers are found and maybe nesting.
 Log onto Ebird and explore their abundance maps which show sightings by community members.
 Find a blank spot on the map where the river runs and see if you can go there and make observations of these warblers.
 Maybe there is a park nearby or a bridge crossing the river.
 Respect private property.

 Alternatively, you can use the map above which shows yellow or orange (if surveyed recently) waypoints with stars at some of the key bridges and parks along the river.
 There are 15 waypoints (yellow with star) on the Black River and 10 for the Paw Paw River.
 These are sites along the rivers that we lack data on and could use some help seeing if prothonotary warblers are in these areas.
 Record your sightings on Ebird so we can know that these warblers are found there.
 If you have no sightings of prothonotary warblers, send us an email at healthywatersheds@tworiverscoalition.org and let us know what you found and where you visited.
-The map also shows the location of our nest boxes (houses) and eBird sightings location records (gray dots). eBird sightings for 2023 in empty areas of the map will be highlighted with a yellow bird icon!
+The map also shows the location of our nest boxes (houses) and eBird sightings location records: gray bird icon= 2022, yellow bird icon= 2023 and green bird icon= 2024!

 Details for the June Paddle Trip to see Prothonotary Warblers: